 Pros & Cons of Living in Bern

-Summary: If you''re considering a move to Bern, this article discusses the pros and cons of living in Bern.
+Summary: If you're considering a move to Bern, this article discusses the pros and cons of living in Bern.

-Thinking about moving to Bern?
+Thinking about to Bern?
 Below we highlight some of the pros and cons of living in Bern.

 Cons of Living in Bern, Switzerland as a Digital Nomad